Imitating the winner leads to discrimination in spatial prisoner's dilemma model: Results

-In this example, all agents are arranged on a one-dimensional line.
-Each agent has only two neighbours, and all agents except one have the blue badge.
-The single agent with the green badge is placed in the middle of the line.
-We leave aside random mutations, and we choose that in one end of the line, the last agent will always have the strategy of full cooperation, while in the other end the last agent is stubbornly insisting on cooperating with blue, but defecting green.
-Any strategy squeezed in between these two will eventually disappear (by random fluctuation), and the complete state of the system can be described by the location of the boundary between one strategy and the other.
-Notice that outside the neighbourhood of the one green agent, these two strategies lead to identical behaviour, and thus the boundary between them will simply make an unbiased random walk.
-In the close vicinity of the green agent, however, the boundary will move left or right with a probability that must be calculated explicitly for each position.
-After having determined the individual stepping probabilities we calculate the stationary distribution of the boundary and compare the probability of finding it on the symmetric side of the green agent (the asymmetric strategy dominates) to that of finding it on the asymmetric side (the symmetric strategy dominates).
+In this example, all agents are arranged on a one-dimensional line rather than a square lattice.
+Each agent has only two neighbors, and all agents except one have the blue label.
+The single agent with the green label is placed in the middle of the line, and the mutation-rate is set to zero.
+Instead we fix the strategy of the outermost agent in one end of the line to always being ``full cooperation'', and the strategy of the outermost agent in the other end to ``cooperating with blue, but defecting green''.
+Any strategy squeezed in between these two will eventually disappear (by random fluctuation), and the complete state of the system can be described by one number indicating the location of the boundary between one strategy and the other.
+Notice that outside the neighborhood of the one green agent, these two strategies lead to identical behavior, and thus the boundary between them will simply make an unbiased random walk.
+In the within 3 steps of the green agent, however, the boundary will move left or right with a probability that must be calculated explicitly for each position.
+After having determined the individual stepping probabilities we calculate the probability of finding it on the symmetric side of the green agent (the asymmetric strategy dominates) and the probability of finding it on the asymmetric side (the symmetric strategy dominates), assuming a stationary distribution:

 When the fraction is greater than one, we expect a strategy of asymmetric cooperation to be able to outperform the full cooperation in a mixed population.
 Comparison with the phase diagram for the one-dimensional system show a close, but non-perfect match (see supplementary figure~\ref{fig:1d-scan}).

-\paragraph*{General graphs} The model is defined solely by interactions with nearest neighbours, and it is straightforward to generalize it to arbitrary networks instead of a simple 2d square lattice.
-We have examined the behaviour on Erd\H{o}s-Renyi random graphs with average connectivity 4.
-We find that the phase diagram is very similar that obtained from the 2d square lattice, with a uniform badge distribution.
-However, the phase transitions are more noisy (see supplementary figures~\ref{fig:uniform-scan}~and~\ref{fig:erdos-renyi-scan}).
+In the limit of very high cooperation-benefit, $b\gg 1$, the condition reduces to $w>\log(2)/2$.
+This result confirms the visual impression from the parameter-scan, that for high enough selection pressures, discriminating strategies dominate no matter how high the cooperate benefit is.